Main battle tank: Countermeasures

 The Russian T-14 Armata has a three-tier protection system, with the Afghanit APS, the Malachit ERA, and composite armour.

 Missiles are cheap and cost-effective anti-tank weapons.
 ERA can be quickly added to vehicles to increase their survivability.
 However, the detonation of ERA blocks creates a hazard to any supporting infantry near the tank.
 Despite this drawback, it is still employed on many Russian MBTs, the latest generation Kontakt-5 being capable of defeating both high-explosive anti-tank (HEAT) and kinetic energy penetrator threats.
 The Soviets also developed Active Protection Systems (APS) designed to more actively neutralize hostile projectiles before they could even strike the tank, namely the Shtora and Arena systems.
 The United States has also adopted similar technologies in the form of the Missile Countermeasure Device and as part of the Tank Urban Survival Kit used on M1 Abrams tanks serving in Iraq.
-The latest Russian MBT, according to many forum members the T-14 Armata, incorporates an AESA radar as part of its Afghanit APS and in conjunction with the rest of its armament, can also intercept aircraft and missiles.
+The latest Russian MBT, the T-14 Armata, incorporates an AESA radar as part of its Afghanit APS and in conjunction with the rest of its armament, can also intercept aircraft and missiles.

 MBTs can also be protected from radar detection by incorporating stealth technology.
 The T-14 Armata has a turret designed to be harder to detect with radars and thermal sights.
 Advanced camouflage, like the Russian Nakidka, will also reduce the radar and thermal signatures of a MBT.

 Other defensive developments focused on improving the strength of the armour itself; one of the notable advancements coming from the British with the development of Chobham armour in the 1970s.
 It was first employed on the American M1 Abrams and later the British Challenger 1.
 Chobham armour uses a lattice of composite and ceramic materials along with metal alloys to defeat incoming threats, and proved highly effective in the conflicts in Iraq in the early 1990s and 2000s; surviving numerous impacts from 1950s, 1960s, and 1970s era rocket-propelled grenades with negligible damage.
 It is much less efficient against later models of RPGs.
 For example, the RPG-29 from the 1980s is able to penetrate the frontal hull armour of the Challenger 2.